Browse Our Services

 We are the preferred contractors for many clients who are leaders in their field and our operating area stretches over a radius of about 100 kilometres.

-I have now relegated myself to hobby farmer status since the leasing of a 200 acre block on which to run about 100 head of Gelbvieh, Red Angus and Balancer beef cattle in conjunction with younger son Tim, who is a Territory Manager for Ridley stockfoods.
+I have now relegated myself to hobby farmer status running about 100 head of Gelbvieh, Red Angus, Balancer and Charolais beef cattle in conjunction with younger son Tim, who is a Territory Manager for Ridley stockfoods.

 I began breeding stud beef cattle in 1973 with the purchase of several Charolais heifers and in 1989 introduced a Gelbvieh stud and more recently added Red Angus to complement the Gelbvieh and produce Balancers.